ucsdlib/hydra-ezid/README.md

 ### Make your Models Ezid-able

-Add `include Hydra::Ezid::ModelMethods` to the models for anything that you want to be able to mint EZIDs for.
+Add `include Hydra::Ezid::ModelMethods` to the models you want EZIDs for.

 Example:
 ```ruby